programmandi/css-cheats/single-line-css.md

 # Single Line CSS Layouts (https://web.dev/one-line-layouts/)

 ### .
 Super Centered: place-items: center
 For the first 'single-line' layout, let's solve the biggest mystery in all of the CSS land: centering things.
-I want you to know that it's easier than you think with place-items: center.
+I want you to know that it's easier than you think with [`place-items: center`](https://developer.mozilla.org/en-US/docs/Web/CSS/place-items).

-First specify grid as the display method, and then write place-items: center on the same element. place-items is a shorthand to set both align-items and justify-items at once.
-By setting it to center, both align-items and justify-items are set to center.
+First specify `grid` as the `display` method, and then write `place-items: center` on the same element. `place-items` is a shorthand to set both `align-items` and `justify-items` at once.
+By setting it to `center`, both `align-items` and `justify-items` are set to `center`.
 ```
 .parent {
   display: grid;